NovaCoreOfficial/NovaCore/README.md

 # NovaCore
-💡 Designed to simplify game systems like currency, inventory, XP, stats, and more

-🧩 Fully modular: drop-in ModuleScripts

-🛠️ Easy to integrate via Init scripts
+🧠 Really Simple to use, and fast to learn.

+🧩 Drag and Drop Modules

+🚀 Simple & Easy Implementation

+🔌 Plug-In Compatible

+📜 Advanced & Readable API